sww1235/edc-harness/README.md

     -   pack has integrated frame like backpacking pack, with potential to mount pipe similar in diameter to bicycle handlebar to top as mounting point for antennae and extra lights.

+### Harness and Pack - Alt

+-   Bandolier or 3pt style harness
+-   chestplate designed to be lower than sternum strap on backpack
+-   Designed not to interfere with normal backpack
+-